skypjack/entt/README.md

 entt::SigH<void(int, char), MyCollector<bool>> collector;
 ```

-As expected, an unmanaged signal handler offers all the basic functionalities
+As expected, they offer all the basic functionalities required to know how many
-required to know how many listeners it contains (`size`) or if it contains at
+listeners they contain (`size`) or if they contain at least a listener (`empty`)
-least a listener (`empty`) and even to swap two handlers (`swap`).
+and even to swap two signal handlers (`swap`).

 Besides them, there are member functions to use both to connect and disconnect
 listeners in all their forms by means of a sink::